alamaison/washer/README.md

 > are developed this way and it makes them much easier to reuse -
 > something we _really_ want to encourage.

-What is winapi?
+What is Washer?
 ---------------

-The Microsoft Windows API, aka Win32, is a large beast written in a way that suits C programmers but doesn't really fit with the modern C++ way of working.  winapi aims to wrap parts of it to be easier to use for any programmer familiar with the C++ standard library (aka the STL).
+The Microsoft Windows API, aka Win32, is large and written in a way that suits C programmers but doesn't really fit with the modern C++ way of working.
+Washer aims to wrap parts of it to be easier to use for any programmer familiar with the C++ standard library (aka the STL).